markuzYeah/twitter-demo/README.md

 - better angularjs routing.
 There is no need to refresh the whole hero-unit whenever there is a route change

+- For some reason, the twitter socket hangs after a few days, right some detection code and restart the twitter worker whenever needed.

 - have cheanges in angularjs' routes be better reflected in the expressjs routes.
 Eg.: if a user change the refresh rate to 1 min, then the express server app should push tweets updates once every minute.
 If a user changed to 5 sec, the push rate should reflect this change.

 - At the right and left bar, the city and country counter should display the number of tweets per second from that particular location, this feature is currently not implemented.